-We have curated these projects based on their stories, the credentials of their teams, the quality of their cast, their progressive mindset, and their openness to play the Elemis transparency game.
+We have curated these projects based on their stories, the credentials of their teams, the quality of their cast, their progressive mindset, their socially-conscious themes, and their openness to play the Elemis transparency game.

 This book explores the use of Blockchain and smart contract technologies to develop new ways to finance independent films and digital media worldwide.
 Using case studies of Alibaba and in-depth, on-set observation of a Sino-US coproduction, as well as research collected from urban China, Hong Kong, Europe, and the USA, Online Film Production in China Using Blockchain and Smart Contracts explores new digital platforms and what this means for the international production of creative works.

 This research assesses the change in media consciousness from young urban audiences, their emergence as a potential participative and creative community within disintermediated, decentralised and distributed crowdfunding and crowdsourcing models.

 Patrice Poujol, PhD